Nelson F. Carr settles in the area and builds a trading post and sawmill on the Caney River.

 The Oklah Theater is built.

-The Vitrified Brick Plant opens for business, prdoucing 50,000 bricks a day.
+The Vitrified Brick Plant opens for business, producing 50,000 bricks a day.
 One of the town’s earliest industries, Crystal Ice and Storage Company, is built.

 Garfield School is erected.
 The Almeda Hotel opens for business at the corner of Second Street and Johnstone Avenue.
 On January 31, the City Fire Department makes its’ first run.